MarceloGms/Googol/README.md

   - Example: `make cli id=1`, `make cli id=2`, etc.

 Ensure that the server is running before you start the clients.
 This setup will allow you to run the server and multiple clients concurrently.

+Note: For Linux users, use the commented command in the dl section of the makefile instead of the current one.